firstcontributions/first-contributions/additional-material/git_workflow_scenarios/stashing-a-file.md

 #
 ```

 You can see that git re-modifies the file that you uncommitted when you saved the stash.
 In this case, you had a clean working directory when you tried to apply the stash, and you tried to apply it on the same branch you saved it from; but having a clean working directory and applying it on the same branch aren’t necessary to successfully apply a stash.
-You can save a stash on one branch, switch to another branch later, and try to reapply the changes.
-You can also have modified and uncommitted files in your working directory when you apply a stash, git gives merge conflicts if anything no longer apply cleanly.
+You can save a stash on one branch, switch to another branch later, and re-apply the changes in the new branch.
+You can also have modified and uncommitted files in your working directory when you apply a stash, git gives merge conflicts if anything no longer applies cleanly.

-The changes made to your files are reapplied, but the file you staged did not restaged.
+The changes made to your files are reapplied, but the file you staged was not restaged.
 To do so you need to run the command ```git stash apply``` with a ```--index``` to tell the command to reapply the staged changes.
 If you have run that instead, you would have returned to your original position:

 ```
 $ git stash apply --index